Russian missiles kill at least 23 in Ukraine, wound over 100

 Luhansk and Donetsk together make up the Donbas, a mostly Russian-speaking region of steel factories, mines and other industries that powered Ukraine's economy.

-Donetsk Gov. Pavlo Kyrylenko urged residents to evacuate as “quickly as possible.”
+Donetsk Gov. Pavlo Kyrylenko, meanwhile, urged residents to evacuate as “quickly as possible.”

 “We are urging civilians to leave the region, where electricity, water and gas are in short supply after the Russian shelling,” Kyrylenko said in televised remarks.
 “The fighting is intensifying, and people should stop risking their lives and leave the region.”

-The British Defense Ministry said Thursday that despite continued shelling in the Donbas region, Russian forces didn't make major territorial gains in recent days.

-“The aging vehicles, weapons and Soviet-era tactics used by Russian forces do not lend themselves to quickly regaining or building momentum unless used in overwhelming mass — which Russia is currently unable to bring to bear," the British ministry said.

-Both the Russian forces and Ukrainian militaries are seeking to replenish their depleted stocks of unmanned aerial vehicles to pinpoint enemy positions and guide artillery strikes.
+On the battlefront, Russian and Ukrainian militaries are seeking to replenish their depleted stocks of unmanned aerial vehicles to pinpoint enemy positions and guide artillery strikes.

 Both sides are looking to procure jamming-resistant, advanced drones that could offer a decisive edge in battle.
 Ukrainian officials say the demand for such technology is “immense” with crowdfunding efforts underway to raise the necessary cash.